-Bumps on the roof of your mouth are sometimes just a burn, particularly after a hot meal.
-This phenomenon is known as "pizza palate" because fresh slices of pizza are usually the cause of irritation in this part of the mouth.
-However, pizza isn't the only food that can burn your mouth; any hot food can have this effect.
-Hot drinks, like coffee or tea, can lead to similar burns.
+Bumps on the roof of your mouth are sometimes just a burn.
+This phenomenon is known as "pizza palate," because fresh, hot slices of pizza are a common cause of irritation to this part of the mouth.
+However, pizza isn't the only food that can burn the roof of your mouth; any hot food and hot drinks, such as coffee or tea, can lead to similar burns.

 A burned palate usually heals by itself within three to seven days.
 To ease your discomfort in the meantime, stick to soft foods and cool drinks.
-If the pain is severe, your dentist may recommend using a product like Colgate® Peroxyl® Mouth Sore Rinse to ease the sensation in your sores and promote quicker healing.
+If the pain is severe, your dentist might recommend using a mouth sore rinse to ease your discomfort and promote quicker healing.
 If the area is still sore after seven days, don't hesitate to see your dentist.

 2. Canker Sores

-Canker sores can always develop on the inside of your cheeks, but don't be surprised to feel them on the roof of your mouth as well.
-Canker sores are round, sensitive masses whose origins depend on the case.
-Researchers think these sores may be caused by problems with the immune system, and are therefore triggered through factors like stress, certain foods and hormonal changes.
+Canker sores often develop on the inside of your cheeks, but don't be surprised to feel them on the roof of your mouth as well.
+Researchers think these sores may be caused by problems with the immune system and can be triggered by stress, hormonal changes, certain foods and more.

-Generally, people will get one to three canker sores per instance, but some may develop upwards of 10 or more sores at one time.
-These sores usually hurt for a little over a week, then disappear completely after two weeks.
+Generally, people will get one to three canker sores per instance, but some may develop 10 or more sores at one time.
+These sores usually hurt for a little over a week, disappearing completely after two weeks.
 While you wait for your mouth to heal, you may benefit from eating bland foods to avoid irritating your sores.
-Of course, your dentist be also prescribe a pain-relieving gel for you to apply to your sores during the recovery process.
-If your sores haven't healed after these two weeks, they should be checked out by your dentist.
+Your dentist can also prescribe a pain-relieving gel for you to apply to your mouth sores during the recovery.
+If your sores haven't healed after two weeks, they should be checked out by your dentist.

 3. Cold Sores

 Cold sores usually become crustier within four days of appearing, and will heal completely after eight to 10 days.
-While they're healing, avoid touching or picking at them, just as you would for a scab.
+Avoid touching or picking at them, just as you would for a scab.
 If the sores don't go away by themselves, as you know, your dentist is happy to help.

 4. Oral Cancer

-If you develop a sore in roof of mouth tissue, there's no need to assume the cause is out of your control.
-These sores can have many drivers, ranging from harmless to the more invasive.
-Many of them go away on their own, but a sore on the roof of your mouth that doesn't heal within two weeks is the perfect reason to see your dentist for an evaluation — and a regular checkup.
+If you have sores inside your mouth, don't assume the worst.
+Just take it easy and avoid irritating them.
+Most sores go away on their own, but if a sore on the roof of your mouth doesn't heal within two weeks, go ahead and see your dentist for an evaluation — and a regular checkup.